AlexHappyCode/node-coding-question/README.md

 finish the requirements.
 I used Postman to test the endpoints.
 The following lists the endpoints I defined along with a screenshot of the postman configuration I used.
 Inside postman you can set the body of data I sent along with the path to the endpoint.
-There are two endpoints, one for logging in and one for creating a post.
+There are three endpoints, one for registering; one for logging in; and one for creating a post.

 ## Endpoints

+### **Registering:**

+POST: '/register'

+This endpoint accepts a JSON object with three fields: name, email, and password.

 ### **Logging In:**